Martins6/Stock_Portfolio_Manager/README.md

 * Improve the CSS, or the design of the app.
 * Implement Markowitz Analysis.
 * Incorporate some kind of database so that we can have user accounts in order to save user preferences.

+## Acknowledgments

+This app is from the R community to the R community (but not only).
+All the packages that made the app were free and open-source, that is amazing and I'm very thankful.
+Also, I would like to highlight the book "Reproducible Finance with R" made by Jonathan K. Regenstein.
+That book was the first inspiration to build this app.

 ## License
 [GPL - 3.0](https://choosealicense.com/licenses/gpl-3.0/)